Territorial evolution of Ethiopia: Menelik II

-When we reached Sessabane, on the 1st of August 1895, I was astonished to find there great herds of fine cattle.
-I had never seen half so many cattle together before in Somaliland...You can imagine my chagrin when I heard, a few days afterward, that they had been raided by the Abyssinians, under Ras Mekonnen, their cattle driven off, the young girls taken as slaves, and the older people killed and mutilated.

 Insufficient food to meet requirements led the soldiers to additional seizures; Ras Wolde Gabriel mutilated, robbed and destroyed the Arsi population.
 Slavery and taxation were commonplace and the subjugated people were overtaxed more than their flocks increased yearly.
 In the late 19th century, the Ethiopian Empire attempted to invade and expand into southern Somalia by attacking two of its commercial towns such as Luuq and Baidoa but Menelik II forces were successfully defeated and driven back.
 In 1897, Menelik’s armies conducted the final conquest against the Borena frontier, causing El Wak and Golbo tribes to mobilize on the Dirre plateau.

 On 31 July 1897, 15,000 imperial soldiers led by Fitawrari Habte Giyorgis Dinagde subjugated Borena, and the first Ethiopian garrison was opened in Dirre and Liban with highly professional raiding parties in occupation.
 The British failure to be present in Borena led the Ethiopians quickly to the frontier to claim possession.
 Borena's chieftain Qallu Afalata Dido heard the news of the conquest and dispatched a delegation to the British on the coast of Kismayu, through which, according to Hickey, he painted a "gloomy picture of Ethiopian predation".
 A boundary commission was sent in 1902–1903 to oversee and mark the border in line with 1897 Anglo-Ethiopian treaty, referred to as the Red Line.
 On 10 July 1900, Italy signed a treaty with Ethiopia to demarcate the border between Ethiopia and the Italian colony of Eritrea.
 The final delimitation formed from the border of Italian-occupied Somalia through the Italo-Ethiopian treaty of 1908 before French Somaliland, later Djibouti in March 1897, Italian Eritrea (1900, 1902, and 1908), British Kenya (December 1907), British Somaliland (1897 and 1907), and Anglo-Egyptian Sudan (May 1902).